CANCELLED - From Monday 6 to Friday 17 July 2020

 All students are required to upload their CV, ToR (Transcript of Records) and a motivation letter when applying (through Application Tool in the Useful links section).

 Workload and Credits

-The School, taught entirely in the English language, consists of 8 hours per day of organized activities (lectures, workshops, seminars, visits to local companies, excursions) plus preparation hours.
+The School, taught entirely in the English language, consists of 8 hours per day of organized activities (lectures, workshops, seminars, visits to local companies, excursions).

 At the end of the School participants will receive an official UniTrento transcript of records certifying 6 ECTS (+ 2 possible additional credits for optional extra work to be arranged with the academic coordinator).

 Please refer to the Assessment Task document in the Download.